 If you pay off your mortgage, then you won’t have those bills hanging over your head.
 It will save you money in the long run, and it is always better to get rid of debt than to try to save a little money on your taxes while still paying it off.

-Some people keep their mortgage because they are concerned about liquidity.
-Put simply, liquidity means the ease with which you can turn something you have into actual cash.
+Some people keep their mortgages because they are concerned about liquidity.
+Put simply; liquidity means the ease with which you can turn something you have into actual cash.

 Investments like mutual funds and stocks can be easily liquidated if you need more money to live on at any point.
 Homes can be liquidated too, but it’s going to take quite a while longer.